iossifovlab/snakeobjects/documentation/tutorial.rst

 Step 2.3.
 Target coverage by sample and globally
 ------------------------------------------------

 In this step we will introduce two new object types, ``sample`` and ``sampleSummary``.
 The ``sample`` object type will be the most complicated object type in this tutorial but will introduce only few of the ``snakeobjects``' features.
-The point of this step is to demonstrate how the functionalyty introduced so far is powerfull enough to implement a fairly complex part of the pipeline.
+The point of this step is to demonstrate how the functionality introduced so far is powerful enough to implement a fairly complex part of the pipeline.

-An ``sample`` object will represent all sequence data for one individual.
+A ``sample`` object will represent all sequence data for one individual.
 We did not pay much attention until now, but ``sampleId`` parameter of the ``fastq`` objects specifies the sample (or individual) whose genome is represented in the sequence reads in the fastq files.
 If you examine the ``input/fastqs.txt`` file, you will see that some individuals have one fastq run, but others have two or three fastq runs.

-It is important to verify if we enough sequencing reads for each sample.
+It is important to verify if we have enough sequencing reads for each sample.
 One way to check if the number of reads is 'enough' is to examine the distribution of the number reads covering the positions of interest (or coverage).
 In our project, the positions of interest are represented by the ``targetRegions.txt`` file in the input directory.
 To measure the coverage (and to be able to identify *de novo* variants later) it is convenient to merge all the fastq bam files for an individual into a single sample bam file.
 Then, we can use the single file to examine the depth (number of covering reads) for all the positions in the target regions.
-Once we have the coverage for every position in the target and for every sample, we can compute statistics of the depth per sample, visualize the coverage distribution per sample and globally across all samples.
+Once we have the coverage for every position in the target and for every sample, we can compute statistics of the depth per sample, and visualize the coverage distribution per sample and globally across all samples.

 To implement this plan we will add a project parameter called ``target`` that points to the ``input/targetRegions.bed`` file to the ``so_project.yaml`` for our two projects.
 For example, the ``projectTest/so_project.yaml`` should look like that after the addition of the highlighted line:

 .. literalinclude:: snakeobjectsTutorial/solutions/step-2.3/projectTest/so_project.yaml
     :emphasize-lines: 8

-We will then update the ``build_object_graph.py`` script in our pipeline by adding few lines (highlighted below) that create the sample objects referenced in the fastq objects already added to the object graph:
+We will then update the ``build_object_graph.py`` script in our pipeline by adding few lines (highlighted below) that create the sample objects referenced by the fastq objects already added to the object graph:

 .. literalinclude:: snakeobjectsTutorial/solutions/step-2.3/pipeline/build_object_graph.py
     :emphasize-lines: 3, 23-29

 The code above is simple enough (assuming one knows basic python).
-But the resulting graph becomes non-trivilial.
-Before the addition of the ``sample`` object, there were two dependency types: (1) all ``fastq`` objects depneded on the single ``referece/o`` object and (2) the single ``fastqSummary/o`` object depended on all ``fastq`` objects.
+But the resulting graph becomes non-trivial.
+Before the addition of the ``sample`` object, there were two dependency types: (1) all ``fastq`` objects depeneded on the single ``reference/o`` object and (2) the single ``fastqSummary/o`` object depended on all ``fastq`` objects.
 Each ``sample`` objects is dependent only on the one, two, or three fastq objects that are related to this sample, breaking the one-to-all dependence types.
-At the last line we also add the sinlgeton ``sampleSummary/o`` object that will be responsible for aggregating statistics from all ``sample`` objects.
+At the last line we also add the singleton ``sampleSummary/o`` object that will be responsible for aggregating statistics from all ``sample`` objects.

 We will add six targets for the objects of type ``sample``.
 The target definition, their relationships, and rules that create them are shown below and you should copy the following content to a file called ``sample.sankefile`` within the pipeline directory.

 .. literalinclude:: snakeobjectsTutorial/solutions/step-2.3/pipeline/sample.snakefile

-The six targets are related in a complex with-object and across-object target dependencies represented by the input and output clauses of the rules.
+The six targets are related in a complex within-object and across-object target dependencies represented by the input and output clauses of the rules.
 In addition, to the six targets the ``sample.snakefile`` uses a temporary target ``T("raw.bam")``.
 It is declared as temporary using the ``snakemake``'s function ``temp``.
 Temporary targets are created as normal targets but are removed when all the downstream rules that use them finish successfully.
 The :py:func:`.DT` function, enables us to concisely define across-objects target dependencies.
 The figure below, shows a graphical representation of the target dependency relationship of the targets of one of the ``sample`` objects overlaid on top of the object-graph dependency relation ships.

 .. image:: _static/sampleTargets.png
   :width: 4000